-This is excellent news if you have a premium American Express credit card like the Hilton Honors American Express Aspire Card card but want to refer people who would be better suited to something with a lower annual fee.
+This is excellent news if you have a premium American Express credit card like the Hilton Honors American Express Aspire Card but want to refer people who would be better suited to something with a lower annual fee.

 Friends can use this link to sign up, or you can send an email through American Express.

 Not all cards are eligible for Amex referral bonus, but most are.
 Refer-a-friend bonuses sometimes change and depend on the card you refer.

-There's no better way to earn Hilton points fast than by staying at Hilton properties.
+There's no better way to quickly earn points than by staying at Hilton properties.